NBizzell/time-lapse-crystals/Lesson-2/worksheet4.md

-# Timelapse Using BASH
+# Time-lapse Using BASH

-In this lesson you will set up Raspberry Pi and Raspberry Pi Camera module and take timelapse pictures using a BASH script
+In this lesson you will set up Raspberry Pi and Raspberry Pi Camera module and take time-lapse pictures using a BASH script

 ## Step 0: Set up the raspberry Pi and Pi Camera Module